ivonilsson/dsp/a2/README.md

 ### Statistical testing
 - [x] Check if a feature has a normal distribution
 - [x] Check which features are correlated
+- [x] Do McNemar's tests and compare the classifiers

 ### Dimensionality reduction
 - [x] Perform PCA into 2-dimensional space, 2D is suitable for vizualisation, plot